swdayu/howtos/lua/4-basic-capi/4-load.md

 Similar to `load`, but gets the chunk from file filename or from the standard input, if no file name is given.

+load (chunk [, chunkname [, mode [, env]]])

+Loads a chunk.

+If chunk is a string, the chunk is this string.
+If chunk is a function, load calls it repeatedly to get the chunk pieces.
+Each call to chunk must return a string that concatenates with previous results.
+A return of an empty string, nil, or no value signals the end of the chunk.

+If there are no syntactic errors, returns the compiled chunk as a function; otherwise, returns nil plus the error message.

+If the resulting function has upvalues, the first upvalue is set to the value of env, if that parameter is given, or to the value of the global environment.
+Other upvalues are initialized with nil.
+(When you load a main chunk, the resulting function will always have exactly one upvalue, the _ENV variable (see §2.2).
+However, when you load a binary chunk created from a function (see string.dump), the resulting function can have an arbitrary number of upvalues.)
+All upvalues are fresh, that is, they are not shared with any other function.

+chunkname is used as the name of the chunk for error messages and debug information (see §4.9).
+When absent, it defaults to chunk, if chunk is a string, or to "=(load)" otherwise.

+The string mode controls whether the chunk can be text or binary (that is, a precompiled chunk).
+It may be the string "b" (only binary chunks), "t" (only text chunks), or "bt" (both binary and text).
+The default is "bt".

+Lua does not check the consistency of binary chunks.
+Maliciously crafted binary chunks can crash the interpreter.

+loadfile ([filename [, mode [, env]]])

+Similar to load, but gets the chunk from file filename or from the standard input, if no file name is given.

+next (table [, index])

+Allows a program to traverse all fields of a table.
+Its first argument is a table and its second argument is an index in this table. next returns the next index of the table and its associated value.
+When called with nil as its second argument, next returns an initial index and its associated value.
+When called with the last index, or with nil in an empty table, next returns nil.
+If the second argument is absent, then it is interpreted as nil.
+In particular, you can use next(t) to check whether a table is empty.

+The order in which the indices are enumerated is not specified, even for numeric indices.
+(To traverse a table in numerical order, use a numerical for.)

+The behavior of next is undefined if, during the traversal, you assign any value to a non-existent field in the table.
+You may however modify existing fields.
+In particular, you may clear existing fields.

+dofile ([filename])
+Opens the named file and executes its contents as a Lua chunk.
+When called without arguments, dofile executes the contents of the standard input (stdin).
+Returns all values returned by the chunk.
+In case of errors, dofile propagates the error to its caller (that is, dofile does not run in protected mode).